 - I really enjoyed reading this article about numerous families around the world having dinner.
 You can check it out here.

 - If everyone ate beans instead of beef…

 - If you are still looking for your life’s purpose

 - What Japan can teach us about cleanliness

 And now, some things to look forward to on PFL in the upcoming weeks!

 - I am currently putting together another Christmas Shopping guide, filled with products that support local economies and small businesses.
-If you would like to check out the last year’s guide, you can do so here
+If you would like to check out last year’s guide, you can do so here.

 So, make sure to subscribe and I would greatly appreciate it if you could share this post so others can see it too!